 So please stop acting like you just gave up a hard addiction.
 That’s just as annoying as vegans shaming meat eaters.
 Good for you, now shut up.
 You clearly didn’t need kratom.

-Kratom helps with pain, it helps with fatigue, lack of energy, it helps with mood/depression/anxiety.
+Kratom helps with nervousness, it helps with fatigue, lack of energy, it helps with mood/nervousness.
 If you don’t take kratom, you WILL be taking someone else to help with one of these issues you might be dealing with.
-Now, would you rather by popping prozacs or drinking kratom tea to help your depression?
+Now, would you rather popping prozacs or drinking kratom tea to help your nervousness?
 Which is “healthier”?
 Which is natural?
 I dont know about you, but if I was one suffering from one of the above issues, kratom would be my daily substance of choice (if you have to refer to it as an addiction).
-Im addicted to coffee too if you wanna go there.
+I’m addicted to coffee too if you wanna go there.

-However, if you do NOT suffer from depression/anxiety, pain, fatigue or insomnia, then no–you shouldn’t be taking kratom, so thank you for “stopping kratom”.
+However, if you do NOT suffer from fatigue or insomnia, then no–you shouldn’t be taking kratom, so thank you for “stopping kratom”.
 If all you were ever looking for was a recreational high, then kratom wasn’t the thing for you anyway.
-But someone who finds kratom and it changes their lives by relieving their pain or helping ease their anxiety, kratom is a life changer, a blessing for that person.
-You preaching about you stopping kratom doesnt help anyone but your own conscience.
+But someone who finds kratom and it changes their lives by relieving their nervousness or helping ease their discomfort, kratom is a life changer, a blessing for that person.
+You preaching about you stopping kratom doesn’t help anyone but your own conscience.
 You did that for yourself, and sure, good for you.

-There are many out there living with pain of various kinds, and we would rather choose a natural leaf then pop chemical-filled prescriptions.
+There are many out there living with nervousness of various kinds, and we would rather choose a natural leaf then pop chemical-filled prescriptions.